-Foreign currency exchange risk arises when future commercial transactions or recognied assets and liabilities are denominated in a currency that is not the entity's functional currency.
+Foreign currency exchange risk arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
 The Group primarily transacts in Uganda shilling and its assets and liabilities are denominated in the same currency.
-As at 31 December 2020, if the Uganda Shilling had weakened/strengthened by 5% against the Kenya Shilling with all variables held constant, the profit after tax for the year would have been Ushs XXX million lower/higher (2019: loss after tax would have been Shs 783 million higher/ lower) mainly as a result of Kenya shilling denominated borrowings.
+As at 31 December 2021, if the Uganda Shilling had weakened/strengthened by 5% against the Kenya Shilling with all variables held constant, the loss after tax for the year would have been Ushs 856 million higher/ lower (2020: profit after tax would have been Ushs 817 million lower/ higher) mainly as a result of Kenya shilling denominated borrowings.